magnusbig/forecasting_day_ahead_electric_prices_in_spain/README.md

 # Forecasting Day Ahead Electric Prices in Spain - Ongoing

+**Acknowledgment:** This project was inspired by and the data was largely provided by [Nicholas Jhana](https://www.kaggle.com/nicholasjhana/energy-consumption-generation-prices-and-weather)

 ## Contents
 - [Problem Statement](#Problem-Statement)
   - Overview of Wholesale Electric Markets